Kentico/kentico-amp/README.md

 * In Accelerated Mobile Pages application, add pages by selecting them from the site content tree.

 * In Pages application, by selecting a particular page from the content tree, navigating to Properties -> AMP filter, and then selecting "Enable AMP for this page".

 ### Setting up CSSs

-There are several options how to include cascading style sheets into an AMP page:
+There are several ways of including cascading style sheets into an AMP page:

 *	Set a default CSS stylesheet for the whole site (in Settings -> Content -> Output filter -> AMP Filter).

-*	Set a CSS stylesheet for every AMP page separately by unchecking "Use default stylesheet" in properties of a page.
+*	Set a CSS stylesheet for every AMP page separately (Pages -> Edit -> Properties -> AMP Filter -> uncheck "Use default stylesheet" and select the desired stylesheet)

-*	If none of the previous options is set, the AMP Filter will use the regular CSS stylesheet assigned to the page (either the site's default stylesheet, or the page-specifc one).
+*	If none of the previous options is set, the AMP Filter will use the regular CSS stylesheet assigned to the page (either the site's default stylesheet or the page-specifc one).
 This option is not recommended as the stylesheet could be bigger than 50kB (e.g. if it contains styles for the whole website).

-* All the options above can be combined throughout the website.

-### Customizing the content of AMP pages
+### Further customization of AMP pages

-The AMP standard offers a lot of components or tags which do not have an ordinary HTML equivalent, therefore they can't be inserted automatically into the page's source code.
-This is how to use extended AMP components and at the same time a method how to use regular HTML for customization of an AMP page:
+The AMP standard offers a lot of components or tags which do not have an ordinary HTML equivalent, therefore they can't be automatically injected or replaced in the page's source code.

-* Add new web part to the page: Static HTML
-* Set this macro as the visibility condition for the web part:

-`{% StartsWith(Settings.AMPFilterDomainAlias,System.Domain) %}`

-(this macro ensures that web part will be visible only on pages accessed from AMP domain)

-* Place any HTML code into the web part - for example some extended AMP component such as social media embed, advertisement, analytics, video, audio, …
-* If an extended AMP component has been used, it needs to be included in the head element (required by AMP standard):
-  * Add a new web part to the page: Head HTML Code
-  * Set the previous macro as enable condition
-  * For every extended AMP component, insert the import script into the head webpart
+The the macro `{% AmpFilter.IsAmpPage() %}` can be used to find out whether the AMP filter is enabled and active on the current page.
+This is useful for showing and hidings different parts of a web page.
+To do that, use the macro as a visibility condition of a web part.

+#### Advanced components
+Some advanced components such as social media embed, advertisement, analytics, video, audio require a [script to be included](https://www.ampproject.org/docs/reference/components) in the head element.
+To do that, use the Head HTML Code web part.

 ## How AMP filter works